 Dear [Hiring Manager],

-It was great to hear back from you after we’ve been talking for the past few weeks, and I’m excited to officially accept your offer as a [job title] at [Company Name].
+It was great to hear from you, and I’m excited to officially accept your offer as a [job title] at [Company Name].
 I’m looking forward to the opportunity that this position will bring and feel privileged to soon be a member of the team.

 I’m available to start within two weeks of today’s date.
-I can’t wait to learn more about the details of the company and officially join the team!
+I can’t wait to officially join the team!
 If you need anything else from me or would like me to bring a few things along on my first day, feel free to contact me through phone or email.

 What not to do when accepting a job offer